 ANGKHANANG KHUNCHAI อังคนางค์ คุณไชย

 This week was very important for the buddhists community of Thailand with the celebrations of Asalha Puja and KhaoPhansa.
-If the festivities are observed all around the country with prayers, merit making and of course party and concerts, one of biggest celebration happen in Ubon Ratchathani with a street parade featuring some traditional Esan dances and music as well as some wonderful sculptures made of carved wax that are traditional during Khao Phansa.
+If the festivities are observed all around the country with prayers, merit making and of course party and concerts, one of biggest celebration happen in Ubon Ratchathani with a street parade featuring some traditional Esan dances and music as well as some wonderful sculptures made of carved wax that are traditional during Khao Phansa. (other Esan provinces such as Surin or Khorat also have some really great celebrations and gorgeous wax carving but what happen in Ubon, is really incredible).

 some luk thung and molam tapes